ngs-docs/angus/jetstream/boot.md

 Enter "DIBSI" into the search bar - make sure it's from June 22nd, 2018 by Titus.
 This images is based on Ubuntu 18.04 devel and docker, with Rstudio and [bioconda](https://bioconda.github.io/) package manager added.

+Here, "image" refers to the resources that are pre-loaded into your computing workspace on your instance.
+Think of it like apps that come with your phone before you add new ones on your own.
+Loading the DIBSI image Titus built before the workshop prevents us from having to choose our operating distrubution and download frequently-used packages on our own, and makes sure that everyone at ANGUS has the same basic computing environment.
+That ensures that the commands we tell you to use will work, and makes it easier for TAs to figure out what's wrong if you run into error messages.

 [![foo](images/Image_Search.thumb.png)](images/Image_Search.png)

 Launch [![foo](images/DIBSI2018_launch.thumb.png)](images/DIBSI2018_launch.png)